Pyrometric cone

 Pyrometric cones are pyrometric devices that are used to gauge heatwork during the firing of ceramic materials in a kiln.
-The cones, often used in sets of three, are positioned in a kiln with the wares to be fired and by the members of the set softening and falling over at different temperatures provide a visual indication of when the wares have reached a required state of maturity, a combination of time and temperature.
+The cones, often used in sets of three, are positioned in a kiln with the wares to be fired and, because the individual cones in a set soften and fall over at different temperatures, they provide a visual indication of when the wares have reached a required state of maturity, a combination of time and temperature.

 Pyrometric cones give a temperature equivalent; they are not simple temperature-measuring devices.
-They were especially important historically, before devices for measuring actual kiln temperatures had been developed.

 Definition

 The pyrometric cone is "A pyramid with a triangular base and of a defined shape and size; the "cone" is shaped from a carefully proportioned and uniformly mixed batch of ceramic materials so that when it is heated under stated conditions, it will bend due to softening, the tip of the cone becoming level with the base at a definitive temperature.
 Pyrometric cones are made in series, the temperature interval between the successive cones usually being 20 degrees Celsius.
-The best known series are Seger Cones (Germany, until 2001), Orton Cones (USA) and Staffordshire Cones (UK)."
+The best known series are Seger Cones (Germany), Orton Cones (USA) and Staffordshire Cones (UK)."